Multiple sclerosis: MRI

 Magnetic resonance imaging (MRI) of the brain and spine may show areas of demyelination (lesions or plaques).
 Gadolinium can be administered intravenously as a contrast agent to highlight active plaques, and by elimination, demonstrate the existence of historical lesions not associated with symptoms at the moment of the evaluation.

-Central vein signs (CVSs) have been proposed as a good indicator of MS in comparison with other conditions causing white lesions.
-One small study found fewer CVSs in older and hypertensive people.
-Further research on CVS as a biomarker for MS is ongoing.

-In vivo vs postmortem lesion visibility in MRI scans

-Only postmortem MRI allows visualization of sub-millimetric lesions in cortical layers and in the cerebellar cortex.
+The central vein sign, which shows as a dark line in the MRI through the bright white lesion, can help verify that the lesions are due to MS. Active MS lesions can have an inactive centre surrounded by microglia which contain iron.
+In specific MRI scans, these can be visible as paramagnetic rim lesions, which are another way to show that the lesions are likely due to MS.

 Cerebrospinal fluid (lumbar puncture)

 Testing of cerebrospinal fluid obtained from a lumbar puncture can provide evidence of chronic inflammation in the central nervous system.
-The cerebrospinal fluid is tested for oligoclonal bands of IgG on electrophoresis, which are inflammation markers found in 75–85% of people with MS.
+Two different biomarkers can show this inflammation with similar accuracy: